mleary/blogdown/content/about/_index.md

 the Army working in public affairs.

-For more information on me you can check out my resume, which I made with R & the pagedown package,
+For more information on me you can check out my
-<a href="https://mattleary-resume.netlify.com/" target="_blank">on my github page</a>.
+<a href="https://mattleary-resume.netlify.com/" target="_blank">resume</a>, which I made with
+the pagedown package in R.

 Also, here is a photo of my daughter, just because she is awesome and adorable.